jean-michel-gonet/angular-backtest/README.md

 Later on, to update _Node.js_, simply reinstall it from the same source.

+### Compile and run the program (all platforms)
-Look for an appropriate folder where to install the project,
+Look for or create an appropriate folder where to install the project, then open the command prompt, navigate to it, and use _Git_ to clone the sources:

 ```
 cd Documents
 git clone https://github.com/jean-michel-gonet/angular-backtest.git
+cd angular-backtest
 npm install
 npm start
 ```

-Typing ``npm start`` compiles the ation of the program,
+When the compilation is finshed, you should see an indication that the program is running and available as a local web site:

 ```
+...
+...
 Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/
 ```

-Open a browser on that address, and you should be fine.
+Open a browser on that address, and you should see the main page.

 ## Troubleshooting